ACRC/HPC-community-docs/source/engineering/abaqus/troubleshooting.md

 sbatch: error: Batch job submission failed: Requested node configuration is not available
 ```

-This error message can occur when you request too many resources (_e.g._ cpus,memory) than is available
+This error message can occur when you request too many resources (_e.g._ cpus, memory) than is available

 on the cluster nodes.

 ```{note}